 There are a variety of ways to ensure the feedback you provide to your entrepreneurs is as effective as possible.
-This article will provide insights for both aspiring mentors seeking to hone their evaluative abilities and veteran advisers who could use a refresher course in providing effective feedback.
+This article will provide insights for both aspiring business mentors seeking to hone their evaluative abilities and veteran advisers who could use a refresher course in providing effective feedback.

 Foundations of a Strong Mentoring Relationship

 The first step to forming any beneficial mentoring relationship is establishing an air of trust and mutual understanding between you and your entrepreneur.
 You’ll want to get to know a little bit more about them before diving directly into the bulk of the work itself.
 It will benefit you greatly to learn about your entrepreneur's business and challenges, but you’ll generally want to guide your questions, and the conversation as a whole, to their deeper goals and motivations.
 Try to better understand the deeper motivations behind their stated objectives.
 Why do they need a mentor?
 What do they hope to accomplish through your work together?
 What does success look like?
 These questions will help you to get a better idea of where they are coming from and where you can add the most value.
 By the end of your first meeting together, you and your entrepreneur should both have settled upon a mutually understood set of goals.
 If it is not clear what you hope to accomplish together, it will become easier to become distracted by day-to-day life, and forget why you are working together.
 The attainment of previously-set goals will become a milepost to reflect on past accomplishments and keep moving forward towards new goals.